jboirazian/LuneburgLensGenerator/README.md

 If you want to print this lens , keep in mind to use 100% infill when printing the lens.

+You can find this lens on the [Releases section](https://github.com/jboirazian/LuneburgLensGenerator/releases/tag/v1)

 ## Our results: